The need-to-know roulette rules

 En prison rule

-Yet another rule exclusive for the French tables is the En Prison rule.
+Yet another rule exclusive to the French tables is the En Prison rule.
 It’s a variation to La Partage as it’s also triggered if the ball lands on zero, and you’ve placed an even money bet.

 Usually, you’ll have to choose between La Partage or En Prison.